Top Finance Courses for Students & Professionals

 Skills Employers Look For

-While the finance classes listed above mostly focus on technical skills, employers hire analysts that posses both hard and soft skills.
+While the finance classes listed above mostly focus on technical skills, employers hire analysts who possess both hard and soft skills.
 Below, we will discuss in more detail what is highly valued in each of the two categories.

 - Excel formulas and functions